hzy0769/s2i-boot/README.md

 * *APP_SUFFIX*: Jar file suffix to use to locate the generated artifact to use (e.g. xxxxx${APP_SUFFIX}.jar)
 * *BUILDER_ARGS*: Allows you to specify options to pass to maven
 * *MAVEN_MIRROR_URL*: Maven mirror url
+* *ARTIFACT_DIR*: How the locate the Running Artifact.
+Default value is "target".
+* *ENABLE_NEST_SETTINGS*: Enable the s2i builder reading the proejct's configuration/settings.xml.
+Default is empty, Disable

 ## RUN ENV Options